stooged/ESP32-Server-900u/README.md

 ## ESP32 Boards

-if your board is a <a href=https://www.espressif.com/en/products/socs/esp32>ESP32</a> <b>the usb emulation will not be available</b> so you will need to wire a usb drive up to it like this project <a href=https://github.com/stooged/PS4-Server-900u>PS4-Server-900u</a> or you can manually plug and unplug a usb drive for exfathax.<br>
+if your board is a <a href=https://www.espressif.com/en/products/socs/esp32>ESP32</a> `the usb emulation will not be available` so you will need to wire a usb drive up to it like this project <a href=https://github.com/stooged/PS4-Server-900u>PS4-Server-900u</a> or you can manually plug and unplug a usb drive for exfathax.<br>
 this is a <a href=https://github.com/stooged/ESP32-Server-900u/blob/main/Images/esp32_diag.jpg>wiring diagram</a> for the ESP32 boards.